 This is another one of those situations where the individual states having varying statutes of limitations on various crimes, types, levels, and if it is a repeat offense.
-Many experts from various states noted that the district attorney has up to one year in most states and up to two years in a number on remaining states.
-This is one year – two year limitation is for first time offenses, usually misdemeanors.
-As crimes become more serious, as is a felony, or a more serious class or level of offense, or if this a repeat offense, the limitation value often increases.
-In serious crimes, the accused may be jailed until an arraignment, but it is unlikely that the courts would allow that long a jail time without charges to occur.
+Many experts from various states noted that the district attorney has up to one year in most states and up to two years in a number in remaining states.
+This is one year – two-year limitation is for first-time offenses, usually misdemeanors.
+As crimes become more serious, as is a felony, or a more serious class or level of offense, or if this is a repeat offense, the limitation value often increases.
+In serious crimes, the accused may be jailed until an arraignment, but it is unlikely that the courts would allow that long jail time without charges to occur.